Training and technical assistance

 The Safe Schools Program for LGBTQ Students provides training and technical assistance relating to LGBTQ students and staff.
 This includes addressing bullying, understanding sexual orientation and gender identity, and improving school climate.
 The Safe Schools Program conducts training and technical assistance in public schools all across the state, including public preschools, charter schools, magnet schools, vocational/tech schools, and Chapter 766-approved special education schools.

-Improving school climate is an excellent way to improve student outcomes and thus close the achieve gap; as such, schools with high proportions of students of color and/or low-income students are highly encouraged to request trainings.
+Improving school climate is an excellent way to improve student outcomes and thus close the achievement gap; as such, schools with high proportions of students of color and/or low-income students are highly encouraged to request trainings.
 Schools that have not had a Safe Schools Program training within the past two years are also given priority.

 “An Act Relative to Gender Identity, which became effective in 2012, protects students from discrimination based on gender identity, as well as sexual orientation.
 This session will review the laws, policies, resources, and best practices for supporting lesbian, gay, bisexual, transgender, queer and questioning students.